Don't Play Favorites: Minority Guidance for Diffusion Models: Experiments

 \subsection{Results}

-{\bf Validation of the roles of $\tilde{l}$ and $w$.} \cref{fig:hpv_samples_classes} visualizes generated samples from minority guidance considering a variety of the (categorized) minority class $\tilde{l}$.
-The left figure corresponds to $\tilde{l}=0$, while the middle and the right figures are due to $\tilde{l}=50$ and $\tilde{l}=99$, respectively.
-We use the same random seed for generation of all three classes.
-Observe that as $\tilde{l}$ increases, the samples tend to have more rare features that appear similar to the ones observable in the minority samples (e.g., in~\cref{fig:top_vs_bottom}).
-The left plot of~\cref{fig:hpv} illustrates this impact in a quantitative manner.
-We see that increasing $\tilde{l}$ yields the LOF density shifting toward high-valued regions (i.e., low-density regions), which corroborates the observation made in~\cref{fig:hpv_samples_classes}.
-On the other hand, the right plot of~\cref{fig:hpv} exhibits the impact of the classifier scale $w$.
-Notice that an increase in $w$ makes the LOF density squeezing toward low-valued regions (i.e., high-probability regions).
-This aligns with the well-known role of $w$ (see~\cref{subsec:clf_guidance} for details) that determines whether to focus on some prominent attributes for the conditioned class~\citep{dhariwal2021diffusion}.
-See~\cref{fig:hpv_samples_scales} for generated samples that visualize this impact.
+{\bf Validation of the roles of $\tilde{l}$ and $w$.} Figure~\ref{fig:hpv} illustrates the impacts of the control parameters of minority guidance on likelihood distributions of generated samples.
+Observe in the left plot that increasing the minority class $\tilde{l}$ yields the LOF density shifting toward high-LOF (i.e., low-likelihood) regions, demonstrating the capability of our sampler to encourage generations of minorities.
+On the other hand, the right plot of Figure~\ref{fig:hpv} exhibits that an increase of the classifier scale $w$ makes the density squeezing toward high likelihood regions.
+This showcases the controllability of minority guidance on the strength of features associated with the selected minority class (e.g., $\tilde{l} = 0$ in Figure~\ref{fig:hpv}), which also aligns with the well-known role of $w$ emphasized in~\citet{dhariwal2021diffusion}.
+See Figures~\ref{fig:hpv_samples_classes} and~\ref{fig:hpv_samples_scales} (in Section~\ref{sec:additional_results}) for generated samples that visualize these impacts.